CADMAS-SURF/CADMAS-SURF-3D/README.md

 If you publish results using our code, please acknowledge our work by quoting the following paper:

-Taro ARIKAWA, Kazuhiro HAMAGUCHI, Kazushi KITAGAWA, Tomonori SUZUKI, Development of Numerical Wave Tank Coupled with Structure Analysis Based on FEM, Journal of Japan Society of Civil Engineers, Ser.
-B2 (Coastal Engineering), 2009, Volume 65, Issue 1, Pages 866-870
+Taro ARIKAWA, Huminori YAMADA, Minoru AKIYAMA, Investigation of Applicability for Tsunami Wave Forces in a 3-D Numerical Wave Tank, PROCEEDINGS OF COASTAL ENGINEERING, JSCE, 2005, Volume 52, Pages 46-50

 # Related Documents